Hochschild cohomology of generalised Grassmannians: Description for cominuscule and adjoint varieties

 Because this result is standard, we will only give one small example.

-\begin{example} In type~A every Grassmannian is a partial flag variety.
-Let us consider the case~$\Gr(2,4)$, which has dimension~4 and index~4 (as it is also the quadric~$Q^4$).
+\begin{example} In type~A every Grassmannian is a cominuscule partial flag variety.
+Let us consider the case~$\Gr(2,4)$, which has dimension~4 and index~4 (and it is isomorphic to the quadric~$Q^4$).
 The parabolic Bruhat graph describing~$\cosets$ is given in \cref{figure:parabolic-bruhat-A3-P2}, so we just compute the weights~$w\cdot 0+4\fundamental{2}$ and obtain \cref{table:wedge-A3-P2}.

 \end{example}